 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Is There Going to be Demand for Billing, Cost, and Rate Clerks?
+Job Outlook for Billing, Cost, and Rate Clerks

 What is the Average Salary of a Billing Clerk

-How much do Billing and Posting Clerks make in each U.S. state?
+How much do Billing, Cost, and Rate Clerks make in each U.S. state?

 |State||Annual Mean Salary|